CON-In-A-Box/CIAB-Portal/README.md

 This module will allow you to hook up a google drive folder and have the contents of that drive displayed to all the ConCom members.
 This is very helpful in sharing minutes or reports with the rest of the staff.

+# Theming

+We know all events and Conventions do not look the same.
+So in order for this package to be useful across events there needs to be a way to theme the colors and images to match the convention.
+We have only begun here but the plans are to expand this as we have time and there is demand.

+At present in `sitesupport/event.css` are the values we expect to be changing from event to event.
+Changing the values there should be reflected across the web pages.

 # First Steps

 For a fairly technical overview of process of getting an instance of the project setup look at [FirstSetup.md](FirstSetup.md).